daleroy1/daleroy1.github.io/_posts/2014-3-3-Hello-World.md

     data.insertAdhoc(sqlInsert)
 ```

-My main scanning program then read the QR code, looked it up in the database and returned the item name and price.
+My main scanning program then read the QR code from one of these images, looked it up in the database and returned the item name and price.
 So far so good and the only real tricky bit was the scanning piece.

 I needed a GUI and not being a Python expert, I did a quick google.
 The first option I tried was [guizero](https://lawsie.github.io/guizero/).
 I struggled a lot with trying to lay out the UI nicely.
 I had to put the scanning on a separate thread, as it constantly scans looking for codes and would lock up the UI otherwise.

 After a few days of wrestling with this, I googled around and found [PYQT](https://wiki.python.org/moin/PyQt), which has a nice-ish drag and drop editor.
 I hit a few snags with it needing to use qtThreads, as opposed to normal Python threads, but managed to iron out the kinks and get a working program.
-It looked very basic and windows form like, which is the opposite of how I wanted it to look.
+Writing to the GUI from threads required some investigation around Signals and Events, but once I got it sussed, it was fairly straight forward.
+However, it looked very basic and windows form like, which is the opposite of how I wanted it to look.

 ![image-1.png]({{site.baseurl}}/_posts/image-1.png)

-I hunted around and found a cheap ($11) [GUI pack ](https://creativemarket.com/pzUH/18667-Cartoon-Games-GUI-Pack-9) and spent a fiew nights carving out the elements and building the UI.
+I hunted around and found a cheap ($11) [GUI pack ](https://creativemarket.com/pzUH/18667-Cartoon-Games-GUI-Pack-9) and spent a few nights carving out the elements and building the UI.
 Most of the buttons and elements have zero style set in QT and just display a background image.
 From my needs it works well enough, but I'd take a different approach on a larger project.

 ![]({{site.baseurl}}/_posts/image-2.PNG)![image-2.PNG]({{site.baseurl}}/_posts/image-2.PNG)

-With the UI taking shape, I needed to build the actual physical checkout, which I'll cover in Part 2
+With the UI taking shape, I needed to build the actual physical checkout, which I'll cover in Part 2.